CPD Recording: Exploring Sound & Drawing

 The sounds around us mark and describe the passing of time: birdsong, traffic, machinery, speech, music.
 Each sound reverberates through our body, and we react, at some level, to everything we hear.

 How can sound become a gesture on the page?
-The exercises and resources below explore how we can use sound to create energy, rhythm and movement which transform through our body and through the drawing material into mark making on the page.
+The exercises and resources below explore how we can use sound to create energy, rhythm, and movement that transform through our body and the drawing material into mark-making on the page.

 Find the recording of the Zoom session exploring sound and movement below.